-2.2.1 The A227 South Street takes a general north to south alignment and is subject to a 30mph speed restriction within the vicinity of the site access.
-The A227 South Street measures approximately 5.5m in width and is shown in Figure 2-2 overleaf.
+2.2.1 Downs Road takes a general north-west to south-east alignment and is subject to a 30mph speed restriction within the site vicinity.
+Downs Road is approximately 6.5m wide, with on-street parking along its length, illustrated in Figure 2-2 overleaf.

-FIGURE 2-2: A227 SOUTH STREET IN THE SITE VICINITY (LOOKING NORTH)
+FIGURE 2-2: DOWNS ROAD IN THE SITE VICINITY (LOOKING SOUTH-EAST)

-2.2.2 Routing north on the A227 provides a route through the villages of Meopham and Istead Rise and onwards to Gravesend via the A227's junction with the A2.
-To the west, the A2 provides a connection through Dartford and onwards to London.
-To the east, the A2 provides a connection with the M2 at Junction 1, which provides a direct route through the Medway Towns and onwards to Faversham.

-2.2.3 Routing south from the site, the A227 provides a direct connection through Culverstone Green and Vigo village centres before connecting with the A20 at a three-armed roundabout approximately 5.0km south of the site.
-The A20 connects with the M20 at Junction 2 approximately 500m to the west, which continues through West Kingsdown before connecting with the M25 at Junction 3.
-The A20 also connects with the M26 at Junction 2a, just circa 1.9km from the roundabout with the A227.
-Continuing southeast on the M26 provides a connection with the M26 at the Wrotham Heath Interchange, which routing east becomes the M20 and continues through Maidstone and onwards to Ashford.
-Continuing west on the M26 provides a route through Sevenoaks before connecting with the M25 at Junction 5.

-2.2.4 It is evident that the site enjoys ready access to a range of local and regional destinations via the primary and strategic route networks.
+- 2.2.2 To the north-west of the site, Downs Road provides a connection with Broad Ditch Road which continues west to a priority junction with New Barn Road.
+The nearby villages of New Barn and Hartley are accessible by routing south on New Barn Road.
+Routing north on New Barn Road provides a link to Northfleet via the junction between the A2 and Hall Road. - 2.2.3 Downs Road provides access to Upper Avenue / Istead Rise as well as Arcadia / Lewis Road, both of which connect with the A227 Wrotham Road to the east.
+The A227 provides a route to Gravesend via the A227's junction with the A2 to the north.
+The A2 provides a connection through Dartford and onwards to London to the west.
+To the east, the A2 provides a connection with the M2 at Junction 1, which provides a direct route through the Medway Towns and onwards to Faversham. - 2.2.4 The A227 Wrotham Road provides a direct connection through the villages of Meopham, Culverstone Green and Vigo before connecting with the A20 at a three-armed roundabout approximately 10km south of the site.
+The A20 connects with the M20 at Junction 2 approximately 500m to the west.
+The A20 also connects with the M26 at Junction 2a, circa 1.9km from the roundabout with the A227. - 2.2.5 It is evident that the site enjoys ready access to a range of local and regional destinations via the primary and strategic route networks.